Omegalyl/Soundex/README.md

     5 Remove all zeros from the code.

-    6 Make the code exactly length 4 by padding with zeros or truncating the excess.
+    6 Make the code exactly length 4 by padding with zeros or removing the excess.
  Example "Curie" (C600) and "O'Conner" (O256).